-Autopilot (skill level)

-Communications (range)

-Sensors (Electronics (sensors) DM)

-Camouflage (Recon DM)

-Off-Roader
+Autopilot (skill level) - Communications (range) 500km Navigation (Navigation DM) +2 Sensors (Electronics (sensors) DM) +1 Camouflage (Recon DM) - Stealth (Electronics (sensors) DM) -

 MTD-1088 (MAGNETISK TANKDÄMPARE)

 The MTD-1088, or 'magnetic tank destroyer' was developed from the PK-1065 to fulfil the need for a light, relatively inexpensive vehicle capable of mounting a weapon powerful enough to cripple a light grav tank.
 The remotely controlled turret mounts a powerful gauss cannon built at TL12 and mated to the standard TL10 chassis.
 Alongside it is a 25mm autocannon for dealing with 'soft' targets.
 There is also a pintle-mounted machinegun for close-in defence against infantry.